This new Peacock show deals in an intriguing setup and fine performances, but it comes with a flush of problems. And that’s no lie.

 Alas, God still withholds favor.
 Pregnancies are rare.
 Viable children are rarer still.
 The environmental catastrophe that accompanied the revolution has rendered huge swaths of the earth barren and the human population infertile.
 And that makes the few proven remaining fertile women particularly desirable.

-Offred is one such baby-bearing handmaid in the land of Gilead.
-She used to belong to the rich and powerful Waterford family, and her name means, literally, “of Fred,” as in Commander Fred Waterford.
-But she was transferred to one of Gilead’s creators, the unsuspecting Commander Lawrence, before she managed to escape her oppressors (though she still remains in Gilead, undercover, for her own reasons).
-Either way, she lived to breed.
+Offred was one such baby-bearing handmaid in the land of Gilead.
+She used to belong to the rich and powerful Waterford family, and her name meant, literally, “of Fred,” as in Commander Fred Waterford.

 Hulu’s The Handmaid’s Tale, based on the landmark dystopian novel by Margaret Atwood, gives us a world that is indeed worse for some—particularly if you’re a woman.
 Atwood’s story damns a certain kind of demeaning Christian fundamentalism, even though the vast majority of Christians would find this world horrific and repulsive.